forestryio/forestry.io/hugo/content/blog/image-handling-with-forestry-s3-and-imgix.md

 ---
 Happy New Year!
 We're starting into 2019 with an exciting new feature.
 Today we can announce S3 support as an image storage provider for Forestry.

-With S3 support you can now store your images outside of your repo and take control of your image handling.
-The S3 integration makes it possible to efficiently store, organize and deliver images while keeping the editing experience simple and clean in Forestry.
+The S3 integration makes it possible to efficiently store, organize and deliver images while keeping the editing experience in Forestry simple and clean.

 ![](/uploads/2019/01/Forestry S3.jpg)Editors, marketers and writers can continue to use the Forestry Media Library without even knowing that they are using S3 in the backend.
 Making it possible to use drag & drop upload and previewing their media assets.

 ![](/uploads/2019/01/dragndrop.png)

-Furthermore, uploading images to an S3 Bucket via Forestry opens up the opportunity to add image manipulation options of your choice.
+With S3 support you can now store your images outside of your repo and take control of your image handling.
+S3 Buckets are widely supported and therefore open up opportunities to add an image manipulation service of your choice.
 Popular solutions include [imgix](https://docs.imgix.com/setup/quick-start) and [Serverless-Image-Handler](https://aws.amazon.com/answers/web-applications/serverless-image-handler/).

 ![](/uploads/2019/01/manipulations-2.png)